 We do our best to provide accurate information but would appreciate being notified if any incorrect information is found.
 You may do so by using our Feedback link.

-The University of Basel is founded in Switzerland.
-It is the oldest university in Switzerland.
-Once a center of European humanism, it is now a highly research-oriented, internationally accessible institution that emphasizes life sciences and medicine.
+The University of Basel is founded in Switzerland on April 4, 1460.
+It is the oldest university in Switzerland and a prestigious public research institution, authorized by a papal bull from Pope Pius II.
+Renowned for its history and academic excellence.
+It is now a highly research-oriented, internationally accessible institution that emphasizes life sciences and medicine.

-Civil rights leader Dr. Martin Luther King Jr. is shot and mortally wounded as he stood on the second-floor balcony outside his room at the Lorraine Motel in Memphis, Tenn.
+Civil rights leader Dr. Martin Luther King Jr. is shot and mortally wounded on April 4, 1968, as he stood on the second-floor balcony outside his room at the Lorraine Motel in Memphis, Tenn.
 He was pronounced dead at 7:05 p.m. at St. Joseph Hospital.
 More